pitosalas/cleancont/output/2019-01-12-some-great-links-for-01132019.md

 ---
 title: "Some great links for  01/13/2019"
-subtitle: "[Scooter startup Bird tried to silence a journalist.
-It did not go well. – TechCrunch](https://techc..."
+subtitle: "Scooter startup Bird tried to silence a journalist.
+It did not go well. – TechCrunch"
 category: "301"
 tags: []
 date: "2019-01-12"